viqueen/project-links-plugin/README.md

 It allows to resolve
 - existing known Open Source Projects
-- your internal projects by providing a `.project-links.yml` configuration in your project root folder.
+- your internal projects by configuring them on your IDE.

 ## for-jetbrains